 Kathy earned an MSW degree with a concentration on social services program management and outcome evaluation from Portland State University, a certificate in non-profit financial management from the Institute for Nonprofit Management, and is trained in the Technology of Participation from the Institute of Cultural Affairs.

-Alicia is a Program Coordinator for the California Partnership to End Domestic Violence.
+Alicia is the Training & Education Specialist for the California Partnership to End Domestic Violence.
 She has been involved in intimate partner violence and oppression prevention and education since 2001.
 She has developed and implemented procedures and policies to increase program delivery and staff retention.
 She has direct and indirect counseling experience and has catered her education to understanding the construction of violence.
 Alicia has a Master’s in Public Administration with a primary focus on leadership, strategy and public policy from the University of San Francisco and a Bachelor of Science degree in Women’s Studies from California State University.

 Alicia is the board Vice President with the Center for Community Health and Well-Being, Inc.

 Jo Anna is the Membership Specialist for the California Partnership to End Domestic Violence, where she oversees all membership activities.
 Jo Anna also interacts with local, state, and national consultants, community groups and domestic violence service agencies, and assists in the preparation and dissemination of materials and presentations.